Is FindLaw Stealing Your SEO Efforts? (Revised: updated with new info and more)

 Let’s say you signed up with FindLaw.
 You’re overall pretty satisfied with the cost (though expensive) and initial results.
 Your rep was nice, you have access to their very basic metric reporting and off you go.
 Web marketing basis covered.
 Not so fast!

 The largest problem with this is, those directory listings will simply disappear into thin air, along with their links.
 You see, Google uses hundreds of factors to rank a website, but one of them is links from high value, high Domain Authority websites and directories.
 When those links disappear, google considers that to be an issue with YOUR website’s authority.
-Not to mention that all of those links (from the same IP address to the same IP address) from these properties are also being fed to your competitors who have FindLaw websites.
-This actually benefits FindLaw in the long run because guess what websites then link BACK to these directories?
-You guessed it, yours and your competitors.
-So in essence, most of what you are doing by paying for SEO with FindLaw is supporting the domain authority of their properties, which in turn helping them come up on searches on the top results of google along with all your competition.
+Not to mention that all those links (from the same IP address to the same IP address) from these properties are also being fed to your competitors who have FindLaw websites.
+This actually benefits FindLaw in the long run, because guess what, websites then link BACK to these directories?
+You guessed it, yours, and your competitors.
+So, in essence, most of what you are doing by paying for SEO with FindLaw is supporting the domain authority of their properties, which in turn helps them come up on searches on the top results of google along with all your competition.

 This isn’t all bad.
 Their network of directories can indeed bring traffic and valuable leads to your law firm, and that is why we almost always recommend keeping some of these listings active even after you leave their services.